The secret to growing social learning

 Rather than focusing above ground, it’s what’s below the surface that will help us think about learning in a new way.
 Let’s instead think of the root system.
 Roots, or rhizomes, have no defined boundary and can spread and grow quickly.
 It is by thinking about this root system that we can begin to ensure our teams are able to better share knowledge across the organization.
 Rhizomatic learning is a form of social learning where knowledge is shared through engagement in networks.

 In a rhizomatic model of learning it is the individuals across the organization that help to create the learning curriculum; the community is the curriculum.
 Rather than creating a fully formed course, one expert could add an article or short video for the team to learn from.
 Another member of the team can then comment on this and add a different resource that everyone else in the team can also learn from.
 This can all happen at speed and technology helps us to remove common barriers such as geographical boundaries and even language.
 Like a root system information spreads and there are few boundaries or barriers placed on how, and what we learn.
-It doesn’t need to be beautiful; it just needs to be available and easy to access quickly.
+It doesn’t need to be beautiful; it just needs to be available and easy to access quickly — easily done with an LXP or social learning LMS.

 Encourage rhizomatic and social learning with Totara Engage